 - Brake chamber and hoses.
 Should be securely mounted and not be cracked or dented.
-Hoses should not be cracked, worn, or frayed, and couplings should be secure. - Slack adjuster.

-Should have no broken, loose, or missing parts.
-The angle between the push rod and the adjuster arm should be about 90 degrees when parking brake i when parking brake is released.
+Hoses should not be cracked, worn, or frayed, and couplings should be secure. - Slack adjuster, if equipped, should have no broken, loose, or missing parts.
+The angle between the push rod and the adjuster arm should be about 90 degrees when parking brake is released.